DarkKnight2000/CodeGen/README.txt

 * We find all these methods by keeping two buffers.
 We loop over one buffer and collect methods that are called from each method in the 1st buffer and store them in 2nd buffer.
 After the loop we move 2nd buffer contents to 1st buffer.
 All this is done in a while loop.
 This loop ends when both buffers are empty.
+The 1st buffer is initialised with "main" method.

 * writeClass method emits the declaration( including inherited attributes ).
 It is stored with the name %class.{class.name}